DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 Just like most other programming languages, `sh` supports functions.

-However, you should not think about shell functions the same way you would think about e.g. Python or TypeScript functions.
+However, you should not think about shell functions the same way you would think about e.g. Python or JavaScript functions.
 Instead, you should think of shell functions as kind of "mini-scripts" (or "mini-commands").
-This is because `sh` functions have peculiar syntax when you want to pass arguments or return a value.
+This is also why `sh` functions have a peculiar syntax for passing arguments or returning values.

 You can define a function like this: